miklevin/MikeLev.in/_posts/2023-06-18-ftloa-for-the-love-of-adi-bioches.md

 Shazam

+You did it Syd!
+A prayer is permissible before the first and last word, which is Shazam, which is Love.
+All done.
+Inside of sundown too.
+Look out your window.
+Sundown isn't until it's dark.

+Only barely dark.
+Am I right Big D?
+WWNN

 <div class="arrow-links"><div class="post-nav-prev"><span class="arrow">&larr;&nbsp;</span><a href="/blog/touching-base-for-willow-whole-amazing-stories-team-shazam/">Touching Base for Willow & Whole AMAZING STORIES Team :-) Shazam!</a></div> &nbsp; <div class="post-nav-next"><a href=""></a></div></div>
 ## Categories